Code-4-Community/c4c-dev-docs/docs/organization/constitution.md

 *Section 1:* The advisor to the club must be a full-time faculty or staff member at Northeastern.
 The advisor will be an ex-officio, non-voting member on all committees of the organization.

-*Section 2:* The advisor will be responsible for financial oversight by signing all financial forms for the Student Activities Business Office.
+*Section 2:* The advisor will be responsible for financial oversight by signing all financial forms from the Student Activities Business Office.

+*Section 3:* The advisor should be available to meet with the president(s) on a regular basis.

-*Section 3:* The advisor can meet with officers as needed, and is encouraged to attend all officer meetings.
+*Section 4:* The advisor can meet with officers as needed.

 ---